LieBtrau/electronics-design-data/PCB/PCB_aesthetics.md

 * Align components to grid (0.5mm)
 * Try to keep things as symmetrical as possible
 * Silkscreen
-  * Limited use : no designators
+  * Limited use : no designators, except for through-hole components and connectors
   * Mark component polarity (diode, pin 1 of IC):
     * full circle
     * width = 0.25mm